MormonJesus69420/Modernized-Tufte-LaTeX/readme.md

 <p align="right">(<a href="#readme-top" aria-label="Link to the top of the document">Back to top</a>)</p>

 # License
 Copyright 2007–2019 by Kevin Godby, Bil Kleb, and Bill Wood.
-Copyright 2025-... by Daniel Aaron Salwerowicz.
+Copyright 2025-... by Daniel Aaron Salwerowicz (only to the changes made by me).

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+Unless required by applicable law or agreed to in writing, software
+distributed under the License is distributed on an "AS IS" BASIS,
+WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.
+See the License for the specific language governing permissions and
+limitations under the License.

 <p align="right">(<a href="#readme-top" aria-label="Link to the top of the document">Back to top</a>)</p>